 Industry outreach can be accomplished in a number of forms and can be useful in the P3 Project Development Stage to assist the P3 Project Team in developing the proposed P3 project.
 Typically these will be held before procurement begins to help generate interest and momentum for the project, as well as provide industry input for consideration by the P3 Project Team as the project moves into procurement.
-Proper Outreach and marketing of the program and projects will help maximize competition on projects.
+Proper outreach and marketing of the program and projects will help maximize competition on projects.
 Some key options for industry outreach include:

-- Industry forum Industry forums may be held once the P3 Project Team has developed adequate information to share on the proposed P3 project such as a tentative project scope, timing, and key elements related to possible procurement, finance approach, key technical elements and related information.
-The focus of the Industry Forum is to share and gather information to help develop the best P3 project, delivery approach and process that delivers the best value for the State.
-The Industry Forum normally includes: - General Sessions where HPTE/CDOT share information on the project, project scope, and ideas on finance approach, key technical elements, etc. Industry may provide limited input during the general sessions, but not normally specific input. - One-on-One Sessions where the industry participants are offered the opportunity to share specific ideas or concerns with HPTE/CDOT on the project and approach. - o Follow up evaluation of the input and use by the P3 Project Team to help define the proposed P3 project and approach. - Request for Letter of Interest can be used to request written responses from industry to evaluate the level of interest and any specific comments that are provided by the industry participants that respond with a Letter of Interest.
-The P3 Project Team will evaluate the input to help define the proposed P3 project and approach. - P3 conferences and national meetings (ARTBA, AASHTO, and TRB as examples) can be used to share brief information on the proposed P3 project and solicit informal feedback from industry on the proposed P3 project and approach.
+- Industry forum Industry forums may be held once the P3 Project Team has developed adequate information to share on the proposed P3 project such as a tentative project scope, timing, and key elements related to possible procurement, finance approach, key technical elements, and related information.
+The focus of the industry forum is to share and gather information to help develop the best P3 project, delivery approach, and process that delivers the best value for the state.
+The industry forum normally includes: - General sessions where HPTE/CDOT share information on the project, project scope, and ideas on finance approach, key technical elements, etc. Industry may provide limited input during the general sessions, but not normally specific input. - One-on-one sessions where the industry participants are offered the opportunity to share specific ideas or concerns with HPTE/CDOT on the project and approach. - Follow up evaluation of the input and use by the P3 Project Team to help define the proposed P3 project and approach. - Request for LOI can be used to request written responses from industry to evaluate the level of interest and any specific comments that are provided by the industry participants that respond with an LOI.
+The P3 Project Team will evaluate the input to help define the proposed P3 project and approach. - P3 conferences and national meetings (ARTBA, AASHTO, and TRB as examples) can be used to share brief information on the proposed P3 project and solicit informal feedback from the industry on the proposed P3 project and approach.
 These are very useful in building interest in the proposed P3 project. - Industry requested meetings with HPTE/CDOT are common once information regarding a potential P3 project becomes known.
-These meetings can be held during the P3 Project Development Stage prior to issuance of the RFQ document and operate similar to One-on-One meetings at the Industry Forum.
+These meetings can be held during the P3 Project Development Stage prior to issuance of the RFQ document and operate similar to one-on-one meetings at the industry forum.